Course Outline

 Prerequisites

-- Basic knowledge of Unix/Linux operating systems
+- Foundational knowledge of Unix/Linux operating systems

-- Familiarity with command line usage (shell/Bash)
+- Familiarity with command-line interfaces (shell/Bash)

-- No prior Python experience required
+- No prior Python experience is necessary

 Target Audience

-- System administrators working in Unix/Linux environments
+- System administrators operating within Unix/Linux environments

 Testimonials (2)